What is a bladder biopsy?

-A bladder biopsy is a surgical procedure where cells or tissue from your bladder are removed to be tested in a laboratory.
-Typically, this is done is by inserting a needle into your urethra—the opening in your body from which urine is expelled.
+A bladder biopsy is a diagnostic surgical procedure in which a doctor removes cells or tissue from your bladder to be tested in a laboratory.
+This typically involves inserting a tube with a camera and a needle into the urethra, which is the opening in your body through which urine is expelled.

-Your doctor will perform a bladder biopsy if he or she suspects your symptoms might be caused by bladder cancer.
-Symptoms of bladder cancer include:
+Your doctor will likely recommend a bladder biopsy if they suspect your symptoms might be caused by bladder cancer.
+The symptoms of bladder cancer include:

 - blood in the urine